-It was three years ago I started my quest to find my relatives and history in Montenegro.
+Three years ago, I started my quest to find my relatives and history in Montenegro.

-I only new of one famous great uncle named Spiro Sargentich who came from Budva.
+I only knew of one famous great uncle named Spiro Sargentich, who came from Budva.

 I did some personal exploring and found some basic information about my family, but I